 My twin sons scooted close to one another at the breakfast table as I poured milk over their cereal.
 Bouncing off of each other, they bumped arms and laughed.
 My toddler banged her hands on the table, screaming for her sippy cup, while my older son demanded I locate his drawing from yesterday.
 One of my twins erupted, “Hey!
 Stop touching me!
 Stop sitting close to me!
 Mooomm!”
 At that moment, I could have asked myself, “Is yelling a sin?”

-My anger boiled over into a yell before we’d even finished the first bites of breakfast: “Guys, knock it off!”
+But, instead, my anger boiled over into a yell before we’d even finished the first bites of breakfast: “Guys, knock it off!”
 Guilt set in immediately.
 I’d done it again.

 My voice calmed as I tried to sort out the issues at hand.
 I felt exasperated with everyone’s behavior — especially my own.
 I wanted to enjoy a nice, conversational breakfast with my children.
 I wanted them to be considerate, reasonable, and self-sufficient.
 Was that too much to ask?
 (Yes.
 It was.)

 While I wish it wasn’t the case, scenes like this play out at our house more often than I’d like.
 When we leave for school, when we clean up the house, when it’s bedtime, when it’s mealtime.
 Perhaps you can relate?